cirla/nesdev/_drafts/hello-world.md

 Why, you may ask, are we defining this globally instead of using a local stack variable?
 Loop counters will be often used and we want to take advantage of the extra speed in using zero page memory (our C stack is not located in the zero page).
+A register would be ideal, but the CPU only has three of those and we want those available to the compiler.

-Next up, we're going to define (in a memory section set up in other pages of RAM), the rest of the data we need for this game.
+Next up, we're going to define (in plain old BSS set up in other pages of RAM), the rest of the data we need for this game.

 {% highlight c %}
-#pragma bss-name(push, "RAM")
 const char TEXT[] = "Hello, World!";

 const uint8_t PALETTE[] = {
     COLOR_BLACK,                           // background color
     COLOR_WHITE, COLOR_WHITE, COLOR_WHITE, // background palette 0
 };
-#pragma bss-name(pop)
 {% endhighlight %}

 First is the text that we want to display on the screen.